AdobeDocs/app-builder/src/pages/guides/app_builder_guides/architecture_overview.md

 ##### Errors

-The [Errors SDK library](https://github.com/adobe/aio-lib-core-errors) is the base implementation for all errors thrown by the [SDK libraries](https://github.com/adobe/aio-sdk) and can be used by developers to manage their own errors.
+The [Errors SDK library](https://github.com/adobe/aio-lib-core-errors) is the base implementation for all errors thrown by the [SDK libraries](https://github.com/adobe/aio-sdk) and can be used by Developers to manage their own errors.

 ##### Networking